Yandy Díaz Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.53 team ERA ranks 21st across all MLB pitching staffs.
+- The Tigers have a 4.50 team ERA that ranks 21st among all MLB pitching staffs.

-- Tigers pitchers combine to allow 129 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Tigers pitchers combine to surrender 129 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- Skubal makes the start for the Tigers, his sixth of the season.
-He is 1-1 with a 4.57 ERA and 27 strikeouts in 21 2/3 innings pitched.
+- Manning (3-3) gets the starting nod for the Tigers in his 10th start of the season.
+He has a 4.34 ERA in 47 2/3 innings pitched, with 36 strikeouts.

-- The lefty last appeared on Sunday against the Miami Marlins, when he tossed 4 2/3 innings, allowing four earned runs while giving up six hits.
+- The right-hander's last appearance was on Tuesday against the Pittsburgh Pirates, when he went six innings, surrendering four earned runs while allowing eight hits.

-- In five games this season, the 26-year-old has an ERA of 4.57, with 11.2 strikeouts per nine innings.
-Opponents are hitting .228 against him.
+- In nine games this season, the 25-year-old has a 4.34 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.